 How does the vaccine against COVID-19 work?

 Vaccines have existed for hundreds of years and they all work by activating our immune systems to create defenses against specific diseases.
 The Moderna and Pfizer vaccines act in the same way.
 They use a molecule (called mRNA) that instructs our bodies to create a single, harmless protein that is found in the SARS-CoV-2 virus.
 When our immune system detects this protein, it will begin to create antibodies capable of destroying it, thus giving us immunity against the COVID-19 virus and keeping us healthy.

 It typically takes a few weeks for the body to build immunity (protection against the virus that causes COVID-19) after vaccination.
 That means it is possible a person could be infected with the virus that causes COVID-19 just before or just after vaccination and still get sick.
 This is because the vaccine has not had enough time to provide protection.

 Can these vaccines make me sick with COVID-19?

 The only thing that can make you sick with COVID-19 is live SARS-CoV-2 virus.
 None of the COVID-19 vaccines use any live virus and, therefore, cannot make you sick.

 Will I experience side effects from the COVID-19 vaccine?

-Side effects are not uncommon when you receive any vaccine and the Pfizer, Moderna, and Johnson & Johnson vaccines are no exception.
+Side effects are not uncommon when you receive any vaccine and the Pfizer and Moderna vaccines are no exception.
 While most side effects are mild and tend to resolve in about a day, severe side effects can result when you have a strong immune response to the vaccine.
 In the Moderna trial the most common side effects were fatigue, muscle pain, joint pain, and headache while among those who received the Pfizer vaccine, severe side effects included fatigue and headache.